Search Contact Site Map Download News Vicharan Home Bhagatji Maharaj LifePictorial Presentation

 Bhagatji Maharaj

-When Gunatitanand Swami heard this, he became very happy.
-He told him, "You are already busy and engaged for twenty-three hours.
-How will you be able to find time to do my work?"
-Pragji Bhakta's love and devotion towards Swami never allowed him to bother about himself.
+When Gunatitanand Swami heard this, he was pleased and told him, “You are already busy and engaged for twenty-three hours.
+How will you be able to find time to do my work?”
+However, Pragji Bhakta did not bother about himself because of his love and devotion towards Swami.

-During this period the construction work of the mansion was going on.
-Some slabs of stone were lying outside the temple.
-There lay a dead dog on one of the slabs.
-People thought that a scavenger would come and remove the dead dog.
-Swami asked Pragji, "Why has the supply of stones from outside stopped?"
+During this period the construction work of the haveli was in progress.
+Some slabs of stone were lying outside the mandir.
+And a dead dog lay on top of the slabs.
+Everybody thought that a scavenger would come and remove the dead dog.
+Meanwhile, Swami asked Pragji, “Why has the supply of stones from outside stopped?”
 He went and saw the dead dog lying on the stones.
-He thought that perhaps indirectly Swami had asked him to remove the dead dog from the stones otherwise the work would not begin.
+He thought that he should remove the dead dog because Swami had asked him, only then would the work continue.
 He changed his clothes and removed the dead dog.
-Then he took a bath and returned to the temple.
+Then he took a bath and returned to the mandir.

 The work began.
 Gunatitanand Swami was greatly pleased.
-Some people made faces, others criticised Pragji for acting as a scavenger.
-On hearing this, Swami observed, "Every living being is in a sense a scavenger.
+Some people made faces, while others criticised Pragji for acting as a scavenger.
+On hearing this, Swami observed, “Every living being is, in a sense, a scavenger.
 What wrong has been committed by Pragji in helping the work restart by removing the dog?
-After all he has acted according to my wishes."
+After all, he has acted according to my wishes.”

-Pragji Bhakta understood the deeper meaning of the Swami's words and directly jumped into the pit of dirty water.
+Pragji Bhakta understood the deeper meaning of the Swami’s words and immediately jumped into the pit of dirty water.
 It was a spiritual bath for him.
-He knew that all the sixty eight holy places lay in that pit of dirty water because Swami's toes were dipped into it.
-For some time Swami watched his devotee taking the holy bath in the dirty pit, then he said, "Pragji, come out, go and wash yourself with clean water."
-Such was the devotion of Pragji Bhakta.
+He knew that the dirty water in which Swami had dipped his toes contained all the sixty-eight holy places.
+For a while Swami just kept watching.
+Then he said, “Pragji, come out and wash yourself with clean water.”
+Such was the intense devotion of Pragji Bhakta!

-Once Mana Bhagat said to Swami, "This poor Pragji left everything to learn meditation from you.
+Once Mana Bhagat said to Swami, “This poor Pragji has left everything to learn meditation from you.
 But instead, you make him lift big stones.
-You are extracting work beyond his capacity."
-Mana Bhagat failed to see the divine flame that burnt in Pragji Bhakta's heart.
-Swami replied, "I will make him lift stones and realise God."
-Mana Bhagat became silent after listening to Swami
+You are extracting work beyond his capacity.”
+Mana Bhagat failed to see the divine flame that burnt in Pragji Bhakta’s heart.
+Swami replied, “I will make him lift stones and realise God.”
+Mana Bhagat became silent after hearing Swami.

 Previous